 Breakfast at the Four Seasons

-The next morning, we trooped downstairs to the restaurant for breakfast.
+The next morning, I headed downstairs to the restaurant for breakfast.
 I’d been looking forward to indulging in a full Scottish breakfast, and the Four Seasons lived up to my expectations!

 The restaurant’s large windows look out over Loch Earn, which was beautiful on this frosty morning.

-We ordered tea, coffee and toast and took a look through the menu.
-It’s small, but the varied selection of options will please most palettes.
+After ordering coffee and toast, I took a look at the breakfast menu.
+It’s fairly small, but the varied selection of options will please most palettes.

 There are traditional options like porridge or Arbroath Smokies, as well as more modern favourites like avocado toast.
 And of course, there’s a full Scottish breakfast!

 And while you wait for your cooked breakfast, you can tuck into a continental selection.
 The options include yoghurt, fruit and cereals, plus a range of juices.